 The HOST PARK seawater supply system is the only one of its size and capacity in the world, and its cold seawater supply pipes, in particular, are the deepest largest diameter pipelines in the world's oceans.
-Since completion of its first pipeline in 1981, HOST PARK has compiled an excellent record of continuous seawater delivery to its clients, and continues to incorporate supportive measures as the seawater system expands to service the whole technical park.
+Since the completion of its first pipeline in 1981, HOST PARK has compiled an excellent record of continuous seawater delivery to its clients and continues to incorporate supportive measures as the seawater system expands to service the whole technical park.

 HOST PARK NORTH SEAWATER SYSTEM.
-Pristine cold deep seawater from a consistent 6°C (43°F) source is brought to shore from 2,000 foot depths off Keahole Point through a 6,284 foot long, 40-inch (1 meter) diameter pipeline made of high density polyethylene (HDPE).
-The durability, strength, flexibility, buoyancy and inert properties of HDPE makes it the preferred material for cold deep seawater pipelines in the deep ocean.
+Pristine cold deep seawater from a consistent 6°C (43°F) source is brought to shore from 2,000-foot depths off Keahole Point through a 6,284-foot long, 40-inch (1 meter) diameter pipeline made of high-density polyethylene (HDPE).
+The durability, strength, flexibility, buoyancy and inert properties of HDPE make it the preferred material for cold deep seawater pipelines in the deep ocean.

-Waters offshore of Keahole Point that supply HOST PARK's seawater systems are rated as Class AA by the Hawaii State Department of Health, essentially unaffected by human influences and representative of clean open ocean tropical surface seawater.
+Waters offshore of Keahole Point that supplies HOST PARK's seawater systems are rated as Class AA by the Hawaii State Department of Health, essentially unaffected by human influences and representative of clean open ocean tropical surface seawater.
 The intake for HOST PARK's main surface seawater supply pipe is located 69 feet under the ocean surface over a 90-foot bottom depth.
 A 28-inch HDPE pipeline carries the pristine water to a sump in the Main Pump Station onshore.
-Surface seawater temperatures remain in the narrow range of 24° to 28.5°C (75 to 83°F) year 'round.
+Surface seawater temperatures remain in the narrow range of 24° to 28.5°C (75 to 83°F) year-round.

 Multiple submersible pumps push the seawater from the Main Pump Station through the distribution system in the park.
 Warm seawater is delivered throughout the north section of the park via a 28-inch HDPE distribution pipeline while cold seawater is delivered through a 24-inch distribution pipeline.
-The system is capable of delivering up to 13,400 gpm (\sim 0.84m3/s) of cold seawater and 9,700 gpm (\sim 0.61m3/s) of warm seawater.
-Variable frequency drive motor control devices maintain the water pressure between 10 and 12 psig, precisely controlling water flow in both distribution lines.
+The system can deliver up to $13,400~\text{gpm}~(\sim 0.84 \text{m}^3/\text{s})$ of cold seawater and $9,700~\text{gpm}~(\sim 0.61 \text{m}^3/\text{s})$ of warm seawater.
+Variable frequency drive motor control devices maintain the water pressure between 10~and~12~psi, precisely controlling water flow in both distribution lines.

 The 24-inch cold seawater distribution line continues beyond the north section of the property to also service the south section of the park.
 The Booster Pump Station, built in 1998, provides the additional pressures needed to pump deep cold seawater to elevations up to 110 feet above sea level in HOST Park.
-At present, up to $6,500 \text{ gpm} (\sim 0.41 \text{m}^3/\text{s})$ of cold seawater can be delivered to this section of the park as an emergency backup to HOST PARK new 55" seawater distribution system.
+At present, up to 6,500 gpm (~0.41m3/s) of cold seawater can be delivered to this section of the park as an emergency backup to HOST PARK's new 55" seawater distribution system.
 Similarly, the 55: deep sea water can also be delivered to the north section of the park in case of emergency.

-Regular operations of the HOST PARK seawater supply system are further enhanced by the following: 1) An automated alarm system.
+Regular operations of the HOST PARK seawater supply system are further enhanced by the following:

+1) An automated alarm system.